SEC575: Mobile Device Security and Ethical Hacking

 Students will use a virtualized Linux VMware guest for several lab exercises.
 VMware Workstation or VMware Player is recommended.
 Note that there is no cost associated with the use of VMware Player, which can be downloaded from the VMware website.

-VirtualBox and other virtualization tools are not supported at this time.
+VirtualBox and other virtualization tools are not supported.

 Several of the software components used in the course are hardware intensive, requiring more system resources than what might be required otherwise for day-to-day use of a system.
 Please ensure your laptop meets the following minimum hardware requirements: